Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Yes, all carbohydrate-containing foods raise blood sugar, but watermelon also has a high water content and magnesium, both of which help regulate blood glucose.

 Yes!
+Watermelon is hydrating, nutrient-rich, and naturally colored and sweetened.
 Gatorade does not nutritionally compare to watermelon.
 Though Gatorade has expanded its offerings, their main products contain only sodium and potassium as nutrients, harmful dyes, and added sugars.
 It was made to be a hydrating electrolyte-replenisher for those who sweat heavily, like athletes.
-Watermelon is hydrating, nutrient-rich, and naturally colored and sweetened.